simonw/llm/docs/help.md

   -p, --param <TEXT TEXT>...
-Parameters for template --no-stream                  Do not stream output -n, --no-log                 Don't log to database -c, --continue               Continue the most recent conversation.
+Parameters for template --no-stream                  Do not stream output -n, --no-log                 Don't log to database --log                        Log prompt and response to the database -c, --continue               Continue the most recent conversation.
   --cid, --conversation TEXT   Continue the conversation with the given ID.
   --key TEXT                   API key to use